morgankj/web-module-project-HTTP/README.md

 * [X] First, we need to be able to navigate to the edit movie component.
 In App.js, add in the `<EditMovieForm> `component to the supplied edit route.

-* [ ] Next, we need to grab the id being passed into the component through the url.
+* [X] Next, we need to grab the id being passed into the component through the url.
 Use the `useParams` hook to get the id value.

-* [ ] We need to be able to load in the current movie's attributes into our local form state.
-When `EditMovieForm` mount, retrieve our current id's movie from the api and save the data returned to local state.
+* [X] We need to be able to load in the current movie's attributes into our local form state.
+When `EditMovieForm` mounts, retrieve our current id's movie from the api and save the data returned to local state.

-* [ ] At this point, nothing happens when the edit form is submitted.
+* [X] At this point, nothing happens when the edit form is submitted.
 Add in the api call needed to update the server with our updated movie data.

-* [ ] Don't forget to make sure that your server data and your local state are in sync!
+* [X] Don't forget to make sure that your server data and your local state are in sync!
 Make any changes the edit route needed to give the edit form access to App's `setMovies` method.

-* [ ] Now that we have access to `setMovies`, made sure the updated list of movies is saved to our global state.
+* [X] Now that we have access to `setMovies`, make sure that the updated list of movies is saved to our global state.

-* [ ] Redirect the user to the currently edited movie's individual info page.
+* [X] Redirect the user to the currently edited movie's individual info page.

 #### Deleting a Movie
 > *You added in a CRUD feature!
 Good job!
 Now let's get deleted squared away...*